anthony-devs/our_space/README.md

 # our_space

-A new Flutter project.
+A Flutter project by anthonysomtochukwuude

-## Getting Started
+This project is an informative application of the solar system, it's stars and moons. created by: Anthony Somtochukwu Ude

-This project is a starting point for a Flutter application.
+twitter: twitter.com/anthony_devs

 A few resources to get you started if this is your first Flutter project: